JaiTTS: A Thai Voice Cloning Model: Abstract

 \section{Abstract}

 We present JaiTTS-v1.0, a state-of-the-art Thai voice cloning text-to-speech model built through continual training on a large Thai-centric speech corpus.
 The model architecture is adapted from VoxCPM, a tokenizer-free autoregressive TTS model.
 JaiTTS-v1.0 directly processes numerals and Thai-English code-switching, which is very common in realistic settings, without explicit text normalization.
-We test the models on short-duration speech generation and long-duration speech generation, which reflects many real-world use cases.
+We test the models on short- and long-duration speech generation, which reflects many real-world use cases.
 JaiTTS-v1.0 achieves a state-of-the-art CER of 1.94\%, surpassing the human ground truth of 1.98\% for short-duration tasks while performing on par with human ground truth for long-duration tasks.
 In human judgment evaluations, our model wins 283 of 400 pairwise comparisons against commercial flagships, with only 58 losses.
+Our code and demo are available at \url{https://github.com/JTS-AI-Team/JaiTTS}.